Shamanthkrishna/WebDevTutorialProjects/README.md

 Weather App: This code is a concise Weather App webpage, using HTML, CSS, and JavaScript.
 Users input a city name, and the app fetches real-time weather data, displaying temperature, city, humidity, and wind speed with corresponding weather icons.
 ...

-Contribution Guidelines
-If you'd like to contribute or have suggestions, feel free to open an issue or submit a pull request.

 ## Credits

 A big thank you to the following sources and tutorials that have been instrumental in my learning journey: